To be considered for an apprenticeship, a candidate must meet the following five conditions:

 - Possess Proof of one (1) year of Algebra I (with a passing grade of C or better).

-- Once the department extends an offer to hire you, the next steps in the hiring process is determined by the position and the department.
-This will include background screening, fingerprinting, employment and education verification, and California Department of Motor Vehicles review.
+- Once the department extends an offer to hire you, the next step in the hiring process is determined by the position and the department.
+This will include background screening, fingerprinting, drug testing, employment and education verification, and California Department of Motor Vehicles review, etc.